chrismenke45/fibonacci_ruby/README.md

 This is a project to practice recursive functions.
-I will make the fibonacci sequance both iterativly and recursively.
+I will make 2 separate functions that print the first N numbers of the fibonacci sequance.
+One will be iterative and the other will be recursive.